arnavbaronia/nutriediet-go/deployment/DEPLOYMENT_GUIDE.md

 # Download dependencies and build
 go mod download
 go mod verify

+# Build the binary (note: the dot '.' at the end is required, not a dash '-')
 CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build -o nutriediet-go -ldflags="-s -w" .
 chmod +x nutriediet-go